jeedom/plugin-mode/docs/en_US/index.md

-Plugin permettant de gérer différents modes d’un appartement/maison/pièce, mais aussi des ambiances.
+Plugin to manage different modes of apartment / house / room but also atmospheres.

 == Plugin configuration